Sexual health facts

 1. Condoms are your friendRead more

 Make sure you always put on a condom before any contact between the penis and vagina, mouth or anus.
-Use a new condom every time you have sex.
-Use a condom for oral sex as well.
+Use a new condom every time you have sex, including oral sex.
 You are still able to get STIs such as HIV, syphilis, herpes, gonorrhoea and chlamydia from unprotected oral sex.
-Try to mix it up using flavoured condoms!

 Condoms aren’t built to last long sessions.
 Make sure you change condoms after 30 minutes – too much friction can weaken and break the condom.

 Using two condoms at a time (two male condoms or one male and one female condom) will weaken them because of the friction.
 Make sure to use one at a time to avoid this and stay correctly protected.

 If you are planning on having sex abroad, make sure you pack condoms with you so that you can avoid barriers like language problems, which can prevent you from staying protected.

 If you want to lubricate, make sure you opt for water-based lubricant – you can buy great lubes from your local pharmacy.
 Don’t use oil-based products like baby oil, body oil or Vaseline with condoms; they will damage the condom, making it less effective.

 Buying condoms from auction sites like eBay are not recommended.
 Make sure you buy them from trusted suppliers and check that they have the BSI kite mark or CE mark to show they’re approved.
 Check the expiration date on the packaging to make sure you have condoms that will work.
 Condoms that are out of date are less likely to be effective, which puts you at an increased risk of becoming pregnant or catching an STI.

 2. Choose the right contraception for you!Read more